Makindo Medical Notes"One small step for man, one large step for Makindo" |

 MEDICAL DISCLAIMER: The contents are under continuing development and improvements and despite all efforts may contain errors of omission or fact.
 This is not to be used for the assessment, diagnosis, or management of patients.
 It should not be regarded as medical advice by healthcare workers or laypeople.
 It is for educational purposes only.
 Please adhere to your local protocols.
 Use the BNF for drug information.
 If you are unwell please seek urgent healthcare advice.
 If you do not accept this then please do not use the website.
 Makindo Ltd. |

-Tuberculosis (TB) is a major cause of pericardial diseases globally, particularly in areas with endemic TB.
-In cases of cardiac tamponade or arrest, prompt pericardial decompression is life-saving.
-Point-of-care echocardiography is valuable for diagnosis, and emergency measures like resuscitative thoracotomy or ultrasound-guided pericardiocentesis may be required.
+π Tuberculosis (TB) is a leading global cause of pericardial disease, especially in endemic regions. π In cases of cardiac tamponade or arrest, rapid pericardial decompression is life-saving. π©Ί Point-of-care echocardiography aids diagnosis, while emergency measures such as resuscitative thoracotomy or ultrasound-guided pericardiocentesis may be essential.

-Important: Pericardiocentesis is best performed under ultrasound guidance where possible.
-Watch a video guide here.
+Important: Pericardiocentesis should be ultrasound-guided where available. π₯ Watch a video guide here.